christophelg/ProcessingChains/README.md

 Related works
 -------------

-If you want to look at more advanced frameworks
+If you want to look at more advanced frameworks, you should take a look at:

 disruptor:
 http://lmax-exchange.github.io/disruptor/

 CSP:
 http://www.cs.kent.ac.uk/projects/ofa/jcsp/